My grandmother's recipe, which she got from her mother-in-law

 1 cup water

-Whir the ingredients in a blender, and let sit for one hour to settle down before making the pancakes.
+Whir the ingredients in a blender, and let sit for at least one hour to settle down before making the pancakes.

-Put a small amount of a neutral oil (I use refined peanut or expeller-pressed grapeseed) in a small dish or saucer.
+Put a small amount of a neutral oil (I use expeller-pressed grapeseed) in a small dish or saucer.

 Dip a paper towel into the oil, and swipe it lightly over the bottom of an 8-inch skillet.
 Heat the pan over medium heat until hot.

 Pour the batter in the hot pan, and immediately swirl to coat the bottom of the pan.
-When the pancake is cooked on one side, turn it onto a plate with the cooked side up.
-(I just turn the skillet upside down, and it plops right out.)
-I don't cook the second side.
+When the pancake is cooked on one side, slide it onto a plate with the cooked side up.
+I don't cook the second side because my grandmother didn't, but I have a cousin who does so do what works best for you by trial and error.
 The pancakes can be stacked one on top of another.
 Keep working until all the batter is used up.

 Prepare the Baking Pan

-Lightly butter a half sheet or quarter sheet pan depending on how much you are making.
+Lightly oil a half sheet or quarter sheet pan depending on how much you are making.
 Coat the pan with a thin coat of whatever tomato sauce you will be using.

 Assembly